 Making payments in Online and Mobile Banking

-You’ll start to notice some changes in Online and Mobile Banking, which are designed to help you make sure that your payment is going to the right place, and not to a fraudster.
+Online and Mobile Banking is designed to help make sure that you pay the right person and not a fraudster.

 When you enter the sort code for the account you’re paying, we’ll show you the name of the bank it’s going to so that you can check it’s the right bank.